 Those are some of the most interesting, opinionated essay topics for high school level.
 The biggest perk of the above examples is that most of them are based on a student’s opinion.
 At the same time, most of these topics presuppose some research — so any idea you’re proving will not be without confirmation.
 If you want to get more inspiration check out exploratory essay topics as well.

 The final word of advice would be to pay your attention not only to the topic you choose but also to the way you present and organize your ideas.
 Do not forget that any essay should have an intro, main body and conclusion.
 The main body should be divided into a series of logically connected paragraphs, each presenting a certain point.

 Then, there is the format.
 Even though not all high school teachers pay a lot of attention to formatting guidelines, some of them do.
 And, of course, if you choose to go to college, your future professors will be way stricter with academic formatting requirements.
 MLA would be the easiest style to start with, and it’s perfect for all of the ideas listed above.

 Finally, if you are to write and essay but have little knowledge or interest in the subject, do not forget that there are plenty of custom essay writers that will gladly do the job for you.
-Perhaps, the toughest thing to do when looking for an essay writing service is determining which of them are reliable and which are not.
+Perhaps, the toughest thing to do when looking for an essay writing service or lab report example is determining which of them are reliable and which are not.
 But, with a little bit of time and patience (and attention to detail, of course), you will have no problem figuring out which service is worth a shot.
 A tip: these companies usually have a great number of positive customer reviews, are available through multiple support channels and have no problem sharing useful information for free.